What is an Implant?

 - Are there any general health issues which may impact on treatment, such as medications taken for osteoporosis or the impact of smoking on treatment outcome?

 - How heavy is your 'bite' and will this affect the prognosis?

 - Will the gap need to be filled temporarily before the implant restoration is placed?

 - Are you likely to need sedation for treatment?

 How long will the implants last?

 Well maintained implants, like your natural teeth will last for many years with good home care and regular check-ups.
-They are as susceptible to gum disease as your own teeth so attending regular hygiene appointments may also be necessary.
+They are as susceptible to gum disease as your own teeth so seeing our hygienists every 6 months is recommended.